 Clip System: Type of fastening of panel

 Most residential designs are looking at steel or aluminum options, while copper and zinc are usually used more in commercial roofing or accents away from the ability to touch them.
-While steel is a commodity and pricing may vary dependent on a number of factors (listed above), the average price for a metal siding panel should range from $1-4 sqft. in a residential design.
+While steel is a commodity and pricing may vary dependent on a number of factors (listed above), the average price for a metal siding panel should range from $1-4 square foot in a residential design.

-How to Choose the right Metal Siding
+How to Choose the Right Metal Siding

 Most manufacturers can help you choose the right panel for your design.
 If you are using a designer or architect, they often will have a few suggestions to choose from after working with the manufacturer themselves.
 For any build there are going to be a range of options that fit the performance requirements, and often it will come down to aesthetics and pricing.